KTH-Library/sfokth/README.md

 # sfokth

 sfokth is an R package aimed at bibliometric analysis of SFO:s (strategiska forskingsområden) at KTH.

-Since access to the KTH bibliometric database is required, it is unlikely to be useful for anyone outside the KTH Library.
+Functions for extraction of DiVA data and for most of the graphs should work for everyone.
+For most bibliometric results, access to the KTH bibliometric database is required.

 ## Installation